Skip to content

 model gravmodel

 The gravity model to use.
-Default is gravmodel.jgm3
+Default is gravmodel.egm96

 order int

-The order of the gravity model to use.
-Default is 6, maximum is 16
+Maximum order of gravity model to use.
+Default is same as degree

 Returns: